 It’s not the end of the world.
 In fact, I’ve had many decent shots using my JavaPresse grinder.

 However, if you really want to go all-in and dive deep into the world of espresso, you’re going to want a manual grinder that’s built specifically for espresso.
 And there’s no better espresso-focused manual grinder out there than the Lido 3.

 Sadly, it’s quite expensive.
 Amazing, but expensive.

 I suggest trying out espresso on a less pricey grinder and seeing if you really think you need to upgrade.
 You may decide your 1-2 settings are perfect for your machine—if so, that’s great!

 The amazing thing about manual coffee grinders is that you don’t need to spend $100 to get consistency and uniformity—you just need $20-30.

 Don’t fall for manual grinders that cost $50-80.
 Many of them promise better results without providing proof—and the burrs are almost always the same size and material as burrs in $25 grinders.

-Great news—we're giving away our #1 rated burr grinder for FREE when you join the JavaPresse Coffee Club.
+Great news—we're giving away our #1 rated burr grinder for FREE when you try JavaPresse Coffee.